NixOS/nix/doc/manual/src/contributing/experimental-flags.md

     *design* and *communication* issue, targeted towards the community in general (and not specifically the Nix developpers).

--   The goal of an experimental flag is to make it possible new and possibly complex developments without requiring a (costly) long-running fork but also without sacrificing the stability of the main branch.It is primarily an *implementation* issue, targeted towards the Nix developpers and early testers.
+-   The goal of an experimental feature is to make it possible new and possibly complex developments without requiring a (costly) long-running fork but also without sacrificing the stability of the main branch.It is primarily an *implementation* issue, targeted towards the Nix developpers and early testers.

-In practice, this means that having an experimental flag and having an RFC are two separate concerns.
+In practice, this means that having an experimental feature and having an RFC are two separate concerns.
 It can be legitimate to have a development guarded by an experimental flag but without an RFC (for example a non-trivial refactoring that doesn't change the interface but might introduce some bugs because of the code churn).
-Conversely it is possible (though probably less likely) to have an RFC that yields a change in the Nix codebase but without requirering an experimental flag.
+Conversely it is possible (though probably less likely) to have an RFC that yields a change in the Nix codebase but without requirering an experimental feature.
-Or an RFC that yields several experimental flags because the end-goal described by the RFC has several parts that can be implemented and used independently.
+Or an RFC that yields several experimental features because the end-goal described by the RFC has several parts that can be implemented and used independently.